mikelove/mikelove.github.io/index.md

 ### Upcoming

-* March 2018 - Michael Love will give an RNA-seq tutorial at ENAR conference in Atlanta, GA:
-  "*Fast & Easy RNA-seq Computational Workflow Using Bioconductor*", Tuesday, March 27 from 8:30-10:15.
-  He will also speak during the "*Teaching Data Science at all Levels*" session, Monday, March 26 from 8:30-10:15.
 * June 2018 - Michael Love will be an instructor at the [Statistical Methods for Functional Genomics](https://meetings.cshl.edu/courses.aspx?course=C-DATA&year=18) meeting at Cold Spring Harbor Laboratory which runs June 29 - July